nael94/FasterJS/readme.md

 ___

+### Upcoming Features
+This section will be updated continuously.

+Currently, our plan is to deliver these features:
+- Dynamic routes and parameters in `router` config.
+- Named routes in `router` config.

+___

+### Requirements
+___FasterJs___ is developed within vanilla JavaScript, so there is no dependency required.
+All what you need is a good knowledge in HTML5 and JavaScript.
+For CSS, it depends on your website design.

 ### Installation
 First of all, you need to download the minified version of framework file ___faster.min.js___ then include it before closing the body tag (you can use the normal version ___faster.js___ if you want to see all code under the hood).